 In support of its research mission, the department hosts a number of world-class laboratories, rooftop antenna arrays, a class 10 cleanroom, electrical shop, collaborative graduate student workspace, as well as teaching and computational facilities.
 Research funding ranges from $3 to $4 million each year and supports a broad array of research projects.

-- All graduate students receive some funding through teaching and/or research.
+- Many graduate students receive support through teaching or research assistantships.

 - Fellowships are available for top students.